Shubham-503/Shopify-UI-Clone/Readme.md

 ## Project Description

-> A Shopify UI clone developed using hTML amd Tailwind CSS.
+> A Shopify UI clone developed using HTML and Tailwind CSS.
 > Responsive design

 ## Technologies Used